 1. Understand urgency and medium

-There are many ways technology communicates: a visual pop up, orange blinking light, a sound, a vibration.
-Are all modes needed, capturing full attention for one low-urgency communication?
+There are many ways technology communicates: a visual pop-up, orange blinking light, a sound, a vibration.
+Are all modes needed to capture someone’s full attention for one low-urgency communication?

-Consider: When designing any form of communication, determine how much attention it needs and when: Full attention, partial attention, little attention.
+Consider: When designing any form of communication, determine how much attention it needs and when: full attention, partial attention, little attention.
 Determine ways to align the delivery form with the urgency of the message.
 An important message may warrant taking full attention from the person.
 A non-urgent software update may not.
-Think about how to balance the benefit of the interruption with the cost of interrupting the task, to help make better decisions about timing and delivery.
+To help make better decisions about timing and delivery, think about how to balance the benefit of the interruption with the cost of interrupting the task.

 - How do you use visual, aural, and haptic modes of communication today in your experience?